-VI.B.4.c).(1) management of their time before, during, and after clinical assignments; and, (Outcome) VI.B.4.c).(2) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team.
-(Outcome) VI.B.4.d) commitment to lifelong learning; (Outcome) VI.B.4.e) monitoring of their patient care performance improvement indicators; and, ^(Outcome) VI.B.4.f) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data.
-(Outcome) VI.B.5.
+VI.B.4.c).(1) management of their time before, during, and after clinical assignments; and, (Outcome)

+VI.B.4.c).(2) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team.
+(Outcome)

+commitment to lifelong learning: (Outcome) VI.B.4.d)

+monitoring of their patient care performance improvement VI.B.4.e)

+indicators; and, (Outcome)

+VI.B.4.f) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data.
+(Outcome)

+VI.B.5.
 All fellows and faculty members must demonstrate responsiveness to patient needs that supersedes self-interest.
 This includes the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient's care to another qualified and rested provider.
 (Outcome)